the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab6_decomposition/_index.md

 {{< checkpoint >}}

-Now answer the following questions with your team.
+{{< write-action >}} Now answer the following questions with your team.
 You will be asked to change parts of the code!

 ### Animation Mystery 1
 <!---frame-based -->